dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 ### 3. Import animation to vizrt scene

-Drop an import script to a container — either for layer or for camera.
+Drop an import script to a container — either for layer or for the camera.
 "Compile & run" it.

 1. Click on "Create sub-containers". _(only for the first time)_
 2. Select file with data.
-Write name of the layer. _(only for begininning or if filename was changed)_
+Write the name of the layer. _(only for the first try or if the filename was changed)_
 3. Push "Import animation" on the script.

 <media-image name="vizrt-ui-layer-script.png" />